Sopa de gato

 Sopa de gato (in English: 'cat soup') is a simple soup typical of the classic cuisine of southern Spain.
 It is a very thick sopa (soup) served hot.
 It is a suitable dish for the winter months.
 Typical ingredients in the dish's preparation include water, bread, oil, garlic and salt.

 History

-In the 16th century, the city of Cádiz was besieged by pirates and subject to continuous looting and raids.
+In the 16th century, the city of Cádiz was besieged by pirates and subject to continual looting and raids.
 In light of the resulting widespread hunger, sopa de gato was born out of the creativity and necessity of the locals.

-Features

-Sopa de gato is made with plenty of olive oil and garlic, usually with ground pepper added to the mixture.
-The ingredients are very inexpensive.
-Once the oil, water, and garlic have been brought to a boil, add stale bread cut into very thin slices.
-Beaten eggs with grated cheese may also be added.
-Cover the pot and remove from heat.
-Notably, sopa de gato does not include paprika, and is made without any stock per se.
+This soup, as it spread throughout the country when it reached the Madrid court of the eighteenth and nineteenth centuries, became the well-known garlic soups that were so popular in the cafés of the time.
+The big difference was the paprika and the eggs that were spun almost whole over the soup.
+The wet breads kept their structure and were not diluted as in cat soups.